Rashaun Mitchell ’96 engages with CA students during an improvisatory movement workshop during his Hall Fellow visit.

 Performances such as “Retrofit” usually unfold over hours—an entire day—with the audience free to come and go.
 Mitchell likened the experience to viewing a Magic Eye stereogram: Initially a pattern can barely be detected in a difference of colored dots, but when the eyes adjust, a three-dimensional picture emerges.
 Audience members frequently describe a slow unfolding of awareness and reflection on the practice they have watched that shifts their own interactions with their surroundings.

-Mitchell’s dance collaborators Mina Nishimura, Silas Riener, and Jennifer Gonzales demonstrate movement modalities in CA’s dance studio.
+Mitchell’s dance collaborators Mina Nishimura, Silas Riener, and Jennifer Gonzalez demonstrate movement modalities in CA’s dance studio.

 Try Everything: Mitchell’s Story